extenda/tf-module-kafka/kafka-connect-ccloud/README.md

 This is Terraform module for creating kafka-connect connections in Confluent Cloud

-Native Terraform Kafka-connect module can't authenticate, thats why this module was created.
-It uses [shell](https://github.com/scottwinkler/terraform-provider-shell) provider and wrap `ccloud` commands for creating and deleting connections.

 Example of `connection_config` and `connection_sensitive_config` for create managed sink to Elasticsearch: